RichardsGroup/LSSTprep/README.md

 # LSSTprep
 Repository for Richards group LSST prep work, specifically related to the AGN SC.
 Maintained by gtr@physics.drexel.edu

+Training set -- Notebooks related to the AGN classification training set that we are building for LSST.
+We are currently focusing on the SDSS Stripe 82 region, collected optical photometry and light curves from SDSS, Mid-infrared photometry from Spitzer, proper motion and parallax measurements from GAIA.
+We are still added more data.

 opSim -- Tutorial notebook to help people get started analyzing the cadence opSim.
 Adapted by Weixiang and Gordon from notebooks referenced therein.

 Cadence -- Notebooks related to exploring the effect of different cadences (particular, so-called "rolling" cadences) on the identification of AGNs in LSST via variability.
-Let by Weixiang Yu.
+Led by Weixiang Yu.
 We will be simulating WFD and DDF light curves of theoretical AGNs (both damped random walks and damped harmonic oscillators--with a range of parameters) and seeing how changing the observing cadences